 Shepherd continues to be one of the most highly regarded elementary schools in the District system, due to the commitment of its parents, teachers, and administrators.

-Some of the traditions at Shepherd include Back-to-School Night in September, American Education Week in November, the Jazz Festival and Black History Month Celebration in February, the Science Fair, National History Day, the Spelling Bee, the Math Bee, the Geography Bee, and the Dramatic Literary Festival.
+Some of the traditions at Shepherd include Back-to-School Night in September, Jazz Night and Black History Month Celebrations in February, the Science Fair, the Spelling Bee, the Geography Bee, Field Day in June, and the annual Halloween parade.

 Our vision is to develop a community of inquisitive and internationally-minded lifelong learners.
 Our staff works collaboratively to create a loving environment that prepares students to succeed in the 21st century through providing joyful and academically rigorous learning experiences.

 Our mission is to develop inquisitive and internationally-minded lifelong learners who feel loved, challenged, and prepared to think globally and act compassionately to create a more peaceful world.

 International Baccalaureate (IB)

 Get Acquainted with Shepherd “Slang”